sun-umn/PyGRANSO/README.md

 osqp-GPU is not necessary as it's not the main cost

-TODO:

-warm start

-SR1

-Comparison based on
-Simple Algorithms for Optimization on Riemannian Manifolds with Constraints

-Manopt new autodiff version

 ## References

 Frank E. Curtis, Tim Mitchell, and Michael L. Overton.
 "A BFGS-SQP method for nonsmooth, nonconvex, constrained optimization and its evaluation using relative minimization profiles."
 Optimization Methods and Software 32.1 (2017): 148-181.